Not everyone has the option of going no contact with a narcissistic mother for various reasons.

 You should know how to do this since you’ve been raised by an expert in the ‘me, me, me, I, I, I’ department.

-Yes, you feel the guilt at first, but you need to resist, and you will after getting burned a few more times.
+Yes, you feel the guilt at first, but you’ll learn to resist that emotion after getting burned a few more times.

 Eventually, it was as if my whole body, mind, and soul said, ” NO MORE, THAT’S IT, WE’RE DONE.’